 August 2009.
 Once you’ve toured the brewery you’ll be perfectly placed on Qingdao’s so-called Beer Street (Dengzhou Road).
 This half-mile long road is positively packed with pubs, bars and restaurants specializing in local seafood.
 “The birth place of beer culture!” claims one dubious sign; “Tsingtao beer can give you passion and happiness!” states another above a painting of Jesus Christ.
 The road is mostly cobbled, European architecture prevails and the bins are shaped like beer barrels.
 Seek out those joints offering large mugs of icy-cold Tsingtaos for a wallet-friendly 10RMB.

 Like this?
-Take a peek at more My 5 travel reports from Qingdao.
+Take a peek at more travel reports from Qingdao.

-I’ve travelled all over the country and written up an extensive army of My 5s, so why not dig into my travel guides from around China.
+I’ve travelled all over the country and written up an extensive army of travel reports, so why not dig into my travel guides from around China.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.